A citation refers to the information of a publication which may be a book, a journal article, a newspaper article, a DVD, or a website etc.

 * As a general rule, students of EdUHK may use the APA style for writing papers or bibliographies.

-You may find the bibliographic management tool RefWorks at the Library web site useful for generating citations and bibliographies in different citation styles.
+You may also find the bibliographic management tool RefWorks at the Library web site useful for generating citations and bibliographies in different citation styles.